kylebebak/pick-git/README.md

 `gd` is a shortcut I have that resolves to `git diff`.
 The `-b` flag allows me to pick both commits and compare them, instead of just picking one and comparing it with HEAD.

 At the end the final command that was invoked, `gd 28faaf7 4750072`, was printed to the console.
-I was able to find two commits and compare them very quickly and with very few keystrokes. __Even if these commits had been in a much bigger project and were months old__, pick's fuzzy select would have found them in no time as long as my commit messages were descriptive.
+I was able to find two commits and compare them very quickly and with very few keystrokes. __Even if these commits had been in a much bigger project and were months old__, fzf's fuzzy select would have found them in no time as long as my commit messages were descriptive.

 ### Shortcuts to pick-git Public Functions